Raktbastr/laserscouter/README.md

 ![Laser Scouter](https://laserrobotics.org/wp-content/uploads/2025/02/laserscouterlogo.png)

-A FRC scouting and statistics app.
+A simple FRC scouting app.
 Developed by Laser Robotics.

+# What is planned

+* Breakdowns of match statistics
+* Stat comparisons
+* Ability to export data

+# Some extra notes

+This is a side project by a few of our members and is our first Flutter project.
+Please leave suggestions and tips about what we could do better!

 # How to contribute